JUNO's Impact on the Neutrino Mass Ordering from Lorentz Invariance Violation: Conclusion

+At the level of the marginalized 3$\sigma$ upper limits on the isotropic LIV coefficients, the results obtained under NO and IO are comparable in all scans, with $(c_{ee},c_{e\tau})$ and $(a_{ee},a_{e\tau})$ planes showing slightly tighter bounds for IO.
+The LIV phases do not display independent sensitivity in our analysis, although they modulate the bounds on their associated coefficients around $\pi/2$ and $3\pi/2$.

-Our analysis reveals that including the best-fit LIV parameters, obtained from our analysis, significantly reshapes the inferred oscillation parameter space.
-The normal ordering best-fit points shift to higher values of the solar angle $\theta_{12}$, in the $c_{ee}$–$c_{e\tau}$ scenario.
-This shift creates a separation of approximately $3\sigma$ from the inverted ordering best-fit, which remains near the standard value.
-Crucially, the inverted ordering scenario consistently provides a better fit to data, yielding a lower $\chi^2_\text{min}$ and demonstrating a clear $3\sigma$ preference when LIV effects are included.
+Our analysis reveals that including the best-fit LIV parameters can modify the inferred oscillation parameter space.
+In particular, the NO best-fit points shift to higher values of the solar angle $\theta_{12}$ in the $c_{ee} c_{e\tau}$ and $a_{ee} a_{e\tau}$ scenarios.
+This shift reduces the overlap between the NO and IO allowed regions and leads to a clearer separation of their $3\sigma$ contours within the specific LIV configurations considered.
+This behavior, together with the lower $\chi^2_{\rm min}$ values obtained for IO in the $\sin^2\theta_{12}$--$\Delta m^2_{21}$ plane, suggests a preference for IO within our $\chi^2$ framework when the best-fit LIV parameters are included.

-This study finds that including best-fit LIV parameters in the oscillation fit yields a $3\sigma$ preference for inverted over normal mass ordering in the $\sin^2\theta_{12}$–$\Delta m^2_{21}$ parameter space.
-This modified mass ordering preference may reshape current degeneracies in global neutrino fits.
-The observed parameter-space reshuffling, combined with the stringent bounds reported here, highlights JUNO's emerging capability to test fundamental physics.
-With larger future datasets, JUNO should substantially enhance sensitivity to both Lorentz violation and the neutrino mass ordering.
+This result illustrates how subleading Lorentz-violating contributions can impact the relative ordering preference inferred from precision reactor data.
+The resulting reshuffling of the allowed parameter space may influence degeneracy patterns in global neutrino oscillation analyses.
+Together with the bounds obtained in this work, these findings highlight JUNO's potential to probe small deviations from standard neutrino propagation.
+With larger future datasets, JUNO is expected to significantly enhance sensitivity to isotropic Lorentz-violating effects as well as to the neutrino mass ordering.